-1.1 Index Construction
+Index Construction

-The MSCI China A Indexes are constructed by deriving the constituents from the MSCI China All Shares Indexes by first selecting the China A shares securities and then filtering out the China A shares securities that are not accessible through the Stock Connect program.
+The MSCI China A Indexes were initially constructed by deriving the constituents from the MSCI China All Shares Indexes by first selecting the China A shares securities and then filtering out the China A shares securities that are not accessible through the Stock Connect program.

-1.2 Index Maintenance
+Index Maintenance

-The constituents of the MSCI China A Indexes are derived from the MSCI China All Shares Index at each Index Review by including only the China A shares that are accessible through the Stock Connect program.
+Currently, the constituents of the MSCI China A Inclusion Index are derived from the MSCI China Index at each Index Review by including only the China A shares component.